-Customise your vacation during booking so that it's precisely what you've been dreaming of.
-On your way around the Golden Circle, snorkel in the space between two continental plates, go snowmobiling on Langjökull glacier or explore the inside of a volcanic magma chamber (if you're here between May and November).
-You can also take a tour to an ice cave in Mýrdalsjökull glacier and visit the world-famous Blue Lagoon Spa.
+Customize your vacation during booking so that it's precisely what you've been dreaming of.
+On your way around the Golden Circle, snorkel in the space between two continental plates, go snowmobiling on Langjökull glacier, or explore the inside of a volcanic magma chamber (if you're here between May and November).
+You can also take a tour of an ice cave in Mýrdalsjökull glacier and visit the world-famous Blue Lagoon Spa.

 Furthermore, you could hike atop a glacier or board a ship to see the giants of the deep in the whale watching capital of Europe.
 You can also get the lay of the land with a horse riding trek, journey into dark lava caves, or even walk inside man-made channels within Langjökull glacier.

 Check out how many stunning sights and activities you can see and do in Iceland on this fantastic trip!